jsysresearch/template/README.md

 # JSys paper template

-TEMPLATE for the Journal of Systems Research, written for submissions to JSys by Vijay Chidambaram.
+Paper template for the [Journal of Systems Research (Jsys)](http://jsysr.org/), written for submissions to JSys by Vijay Chidambaram.

-This was originally the USENIX template, which was adapted with USENIX's permission.
-Thanks!
+This template was adapted from the USENIX template with their permission.
+Thanks a lot!

-__Current version__
+## Version

-- 1.0: First release.
++ 1.0: First release (current)